National Firefighter Registry for Cancer: Operation

-The proposed approach for the NFR states it will be a "surveillance system" of U.S. firefighters over the age of 18 years.
+The proposed approach for the NFR states it will be a voluntary workplace health surveillance system of U.S. firefighters over the age of 18 years.
 The main goal of the NFR, according to the text of the law, is "to develop and maintain…a voluntary registry of firefighters to collect relevant health and occupational information of such firefighters for purposes of determining cancer incidence."
 According to the Republican Policy Committee's summary, the NFR aims to provide decision makers with data to help them create new protocols to protect firefighters.
-It aims to register around 200,000 firefighters across a variety of demographics within 5 years.
+It aims to register around 200,000 firefighters across a variety of demographics within 5 years of launch.
 NIOSH plans to recruit firefighters through various communication channels (e.g., NFR website and newsletter, social media, local/state/national unions, affinity groups, trade journals, conference attendees) or directly from selected rosters of firefighters.

 Participation in the NFR is entirely voluntary and is open to all firefighters, including retired ones.
-Firefighters who register will provide their name, date of birth, and information about their lifestyle and exposures.
-Following this participants may be given voluntary yearly questionnaires.
-NIOSH can then use this information to track past and future diagnoses of cancer among NFR participants by matching with data from state cancer registries to understand how firefighters’ work impacts their risk of developing cancer.
+Firefighters who register will provide their name, date of birth, and sex; and may also provide information about their lifestyle and exposures.
+Following the initial enrollment, participants may be given voluntary yearly questionnaires.
+NIOSH can then use this information to track past and future diagnoses of cancer among NFR participants by matching with data from state cancer registries to understand how firefighters' work impacts their risk of developing cancer.

 Cancer is a nationally notifiable condition, and thus all U.S. states track diagnoses of cancer in a state cancer registry.
-The NFR is planned to also seek additional details about participant’s types of emergency responses attended and exposures by working with fire departments and exposure tracking programs (if applicable), and by administering follow-up questionnaires to registered firefighters.
+The NFR plans to also seek additional details about participant's types of emergency responses attended and exposures by working with fire departments and exposure tracking programs (if applicable), and by administering follow-up questionnaires to registered firefighters.
 Because cancer has a long latency period – which is the time between exposure to carcinogens and the development of cancer – the NFR will monitor cancer outcomes for decades.

+The NFR program receives input and guidance from the NFR Subcommittee, a subcommittee of the NIOSH Board of Scientific Counselors (a Federal Advisory Committee), consisting of 12 rotating subject matter experts in firefighting, epidemiology, medicine, or public health.